sailshq/anchor/README.md

 anchor
 ======

-> IMPORTANT: This is an **unfinished work in progress**!
+> IMPORTANT: Anchor is under **active development**!
 Please follow/star and keep up to date as the project develops.
 > If you're interested in contributing, drop me a note at @mikermcneil.
 I welcome your feedback, ideas, and pull requests :)